kanidm/kanidm/designs/mfa-device-enrollment-process.rst

 We have a user with a device E(nrolled), and a device N(ew) that they wish to be able to use.

-Each device contains a unique webauthn device that is inseperable from the device.
+Each device contains a unique webauthn device that is inseparable from the device.

-Each device may be connected to a seperate Kanidm instance - IE we can not assume that the data in the system may be point-in-time consistent due to replication as an asynchronous process.
+Each device may be connected to a separate Kanidm instance - IE we can not assume that the data in the system may be point-in-time consistent due to replication as an asynchronous process.